Mtillmann/mtillmann.github.io/posts/fedora-41-workstation-install-chrome-change-default-terminal.md

 ## Installing Chrome

+> Update 23-02-2025: I installed fedora 41 workstation on another machine and enabled 3rd-party-repos in the welcome popup of fedora.
+I was able to install `google-chrome-stable` without further setup.
+YMMV

 Installing chrome seems to be a big issue.
 Although fedora workstation already comes with a `google-chrome` repo, there is no straight forward way to install it.

 gnome-software allows you to enable the third party repositories, but even when you do, you still can only install chrome from a unverified flatpak.
 Here's how to install it the "normal" way using dnf: